Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Formalism and main results

 On the other hand, when the singular space $S$ of $q$ is possibly non-zero but still has a symplectic structure, that is, when the restriction of the canonical symplectic form to the singular space $\sigma_{\vert S}$ is non-degenerate, the above result can be easily extended but only when differentiating the semigroup in the directions of the phase space given by the symplectic orthogonal complement of the singular space

-Indeed, when the singular space $S$ has a symplectic structure, it was proven in \cite{MR3710672} (Subsection 2.5) that the quadratic form $q$ writes as $q = q_1 + q_2$ with $q_1$ a purely imaginary-valued quadratic form defined on $S$ and $q_2$ another one defined on $S^{\sigma\perp}$ with a non-negative real part and a zero singular space.
+Indeed, when the singular space $S$ has a symplectic structure, it was proven in \cite[Subsection 2.5]{MR3710672} that the quadratic form $q$ can be written as $q = q_1 + q_2$ with $q_1$ a purely imaginary-valued quadratic form defined on $S$ and $q_2$ another one defined on $S^{\sigma\perp}$ with a nonnegative real part and a zero singular space.
 The symplectic structures of $S$ and $S^{\sigma\perp}$ imply that the operators $q^w_1(x,D_x)$ and $q^w_2(x,D_x)$ commute as well as their associated semigroups

 Moreover, since $\Reelle q_1=0$, $(e^{-tq^w_1})_{t\geq0}$ is a contraction semigroup on $L^2(\mathbb{R}^n)$ and the partial smoothing properties of the semigroup $(e^{-tq^w})_{t\geq0}$ can be deduced from a symplectic change of variables and the result known for zero singular spaces applied to the semigroup $(e^{-tq^w_2})_{t\geq0}$.
-We refer the reader to \cite{MR3710672} (Subsection 2.5) for more details about the reduction by tensorization of the non-zero symplectic case to the case when the singular space is zero.
+We refer the reader to \cite[Subsection 2.5]{MR3710672} for more details about the reduction by tensorization of the non-zero symplectic case to the case when the singular space is zero.

-In the case when the singular space $S$ is not necessary trivial nor symplectic but is spanned by elements of the canonical basis of $\mathbb R^{2n}$ satisfies the condition $S\subset\Ker(\Imag F)$, with $F$ the Hamilton map of the quadratic form $q$, some partial Gelfand-Shilov smoothing effects in any positive time $t>0$ for the semigroup $(e^{-tq^w})_{t\geq0}$ were obtained by the first author in \cite A (Theorem 1.4), with some control of the associated seminorms as $t\rightarrow0^+$.
-Moreover, we mention that the two authors, in \cite{AB} (Theorem 1.2), described the regularizing effects of the Ornstein-Uhlenbeck operator, whose singular space is not symplectic nor satisfies the condition $S\subset\Ker(\Imag F)$.
+In the case when the singular space $S$ is not necessary trivial nor symplectic but is spanned by elements of the canonical basis of $\mathbb R^{2n}$ satisfies the condition $S\subset\Ker(\Imag F)$, with $F$ the Hamilton map of the quadratic form $q$, some partial Gelfand-Shilov smoothing effects in any positive time $t>0$ for the semigroup $(e^{-tq^w})_{t\geq0}$ were obtained by the first author in \cite[Theorem 1.4]{A}, with some control of the associated seminorms as $t\rightarrow0^+$.
+Moreover, we mention that the two authors, in \cite[Theorem 1.2]{AB}, described the regularizing effects of the Ornstein-Uhlenbeck operator, whose singular space is not symplectic nor satisfies the condition $S\subset\Ker(\Imag F)$.

-In this paper, we investigate the smoothing properties of the evolution operators $e^{-tq^w}$ for any positive times $t>0$, and we aim at sharpening and generalizing the estimates \eqref{25012019E1} without making any assumption on the singular space $S$.
-As in the work \cite{MR3710672}, the notion of index plays a key role in understanding the blow-up of the seminorms associated to the smoothing effects of the semigroup $(e^{-tq^w})_{t\geq0}$:
+In this paper, we investigate the smoothing properties of the evolution operators $e^{-tq^w}$ for any positive times $t>0$, and we aim at sharpening and generalizing the estimates \eqref{25012019E1} without making any assumptions on the singular space $S$.
+As in the work \cite{MR3710672}, the notion of index plays a key role in understanding the blow-up of the seminorms associated with the smoothing effects of the semigroup $(e^{-tq^w})_{t\geq0}$: